sartoriusrex/portfolio-v2/src/posts/how-this-blog-was-made.md

 #### Caveat

-With ejs templates in webpack, the dev server with not reload the browser if there are nested ejs templates, which is annoying.
-The dev server only check if the entrypoint files or their indexes (root ejs pages) have changed.
+With ejs templates in webpack, the dev server will *not* reload the browser if there are nested ejs templates.
+That's annoying when we are reusing components defined in .ejs files.

+The dev server only checks if the entrypoint files or their indexes (the root ejs pages) have changed, not their nested templates.

 ## Summary